 Note that Holidays shall not be provided.
 Providing both working dates and holiday dates might seem like a benefit, but there have been instances of overlapping date ranges, and strange encodings e.g. where a service is said to not run in the holidays of an organisation.
 This can lead to confusion and misinterpretation of the data.

 In TXC-PTI, therefore, only WorkingDays shall be defined, and all other days that are not WorkingDays shall be assumed to be holidays.
 This means that, in a ServicedOrganisationDayType within an operating profile, trips which only operate on working days will be encoded as DaysOfOperation/WorkingDays, while trips which only operate during the holidays will be encoded as DaysOfNonOperation/WorkingDays.
 It is recommended, however, that any presentation to the user avoids negative descriptions such as “this trip does not operate on the working days of X” but presents it instead with a positive description such as “this trip operates during holidays of X.”

+To assist with clarity and simplicity of understating when trips are operating it is suggested that the use of a WorkingDays range for each half term for education establishments is helpful.

 See section 9.3 for more details of the OperatingProfile element, and in particular the relationship between the working dates and the regular days of operation in section 9.3.6.